-To illustrate this point let's take Daniel Negreanu as an example.
+To illustrate the point above, let's take Daniel Negreanu as an example.
 In 2013 he had one of his most successful years ever and during the latter half of the year he posted a statistical breakdown of his actual results.

-Playing a total of 51 tournaments, Daniel managed to accrue a $944,126 profit with a standard deviation of $166,300 per tournament.
+Playing a total of 51 tournaments, Daniel managed to accrue a $944,126 profit.
 However, while this net result is certainly impressive, things get more interesting when you consider that out of his 51 tournaments he only cashed in 11.
-This means that had he not managed two outright wins (in the WSOP APAC and WSOP High Roller) he would likely be in minus figures.
+This means that had he not managed two outright wins (in the WSOP APAC and WSOP High Roller) he might have been in minus figures.

 Indeed, in total Daniel spent $898,080 on tournament buy-ins and at one point he went on a 12 game losing streak.
 Thus, while it can often pay to be a tournament player, the reality is that unless you can manage a significant win during the year you'll often find that turning a profit is tough; even if you're one of the top MTT players in the world.

-Obviously the size of the game (six-max or full ring) and the stakes you're playing (the higher you play the lower you're win rate will be) will affect the amount you win; however, as a general guide you can class anything around 5bb+ as a good win rate.
+Obviously the size of the game (six-max or full ring) and the stakes you're playing (the higher you play the lower your win rate will be) will affect the amount you win; however, as a general guide you can class anything around 5bb+/100 as a good win rate.

-For example, it used to be the case that a strong player could simply 3-bet pre-flop with a wide range and expect to make money from those around him folded too easily.
-However, as poker has evolved it seems that most players have begun to adopt this aggressive style and now 3-betting pre-flop is not the powerful weapon it used to be.
-Indeed, in order to exploit this change in dynamics the best players are now raising a lot less pre-flop.
-Moreover, they have decreased their opening bets from 3bbs to 2.5bbs and 2bbs.
+For example, it used to be the case that a strong player could simply 3-bet preflop with a wide range and expect to make money when those around them folded too easily.
+However, as poker evolved, more and more players began to adopt this aggressive style until 3-betting light preflop was not the powerful weapon it once was.
+Indeed, in order to exploit this change in dynamics the best players began raising a lot less preflop.
+Moreover they decreased the size of their opening bets, from 3bbs to 2.5bbs or even a minimum raise.